bronze mask of Medusa

-One of the most iconic characters in ancient Greek mythology, Medusa (whose name means 'guardian, protectress') was a monster.
+One of the most iconic characters in ancient Greek mythology, Medusa, whose name means guardian or protectress, was a winged female monster.
 A Gorgon.
-She was a winged female who had living venomous snakes instead of hair.
-Anyone who looked at her face would be petrified...literally 'turned into stone'.
+Instead of hair, she had hissing venomous snakes.
+Anyone who looked at her face would be petrified - literally turned into stone.

-She was not always a Gorgon, however.
-She had been a beautiful young girl, who, after (according to one version of the myth) being raped by Poseidon in Athena's temple, was transformed by Athena.
+But Medusa had another life before being a Gorgon.
+She had been a beautiful young girl, who, after being seduced by Poseidon in Athena's temple, was transformed by Athena into a hideous monster.

 When she died, Medusa was pregnant by Poseidon, so when Perseus beheaded her, Pegasus the winged horse emerged.

 Medusa's image, in the form of her severed snake-haired head, became known as a Gorgoneion.
-It formed a central element in the aegis of Athena, and developed as an apotropaeic symbol, designed to ward off evil.
+It formed a central element in the aegis shared by Zeus and Athena, and developed as an apotropaic symbol, designed to ward off evil.